By Gilad Atzmon

 If Hoenlein is genuinely concerned with antisemitism, maybe accusing gentiles of being infected in a hateful disease is not exactly going to make Jews loved.
 If Hoenlein and the Jews really, once and for all, want to defeat antisemitism, all they need do is to look in the mirror and ask themselves, what is it about them that invokes such hatred in others?

-Posted by Gilad Atzmon on March 2, 2017, With 3332 Reads Filed under Middle East, World.
+Posted by Gilad Atzmon on March 2, 2017, With 3357 Reads Filed under Middle East, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.